Tallatoona Community Action Agency Partnership financial aid programs.

 Income Management and Budgeting provides counseling in regard to money, savings and credit management.
 The program's aim is to help clients explore all available financial options.
 Taking the client's overall situation into account (income, debt, expenses, budget, and credit card balances), counselors then assist clients with making educated and informed decisions in regard to the most effective course of action for their individual circumstances.

-Tallatoona programs for paying energy bills or rent
+Tallatoona Community Action programs for paying energy bills or rent

 Help for the homeless is available in the region.
 Georgia has an expanding population of individuals and families facing eviction or that are behind on their rent.
 Housing costs have risen to the point that many of Georgia's homeless hold full-time jobs, yet still cannot afford to pay their rent or mortgage on time.

 TCAP's Emergency Housing Assistance Program assists this growing population by providing knowledge and skills needed for finding and sustaining suitable low income, permanent housing.
 They can explore grant programs to pay rent, partial mortgage payments, or maybe a security deposit.
 This will, among other things, leave families free to pursue career and educational goals that will help them move forward in a positive direction.

 The government created federal Low Income Home Energy Assistance Program (LIHEAP) may be able to assist qualifying low-income families or seniors with heating bills.
 Grants from LIHEAP can be used to pay for fuel delivery, start new heating services and to prevent the disconnection of utility services.
 Please call 770-817-4666 for an appointment during the energy assistance program year.
 This is also known as EAP in Georgia.